philpell/Google_Data_Analytics_Capstone_Cyclistic_Case_Study/README.md

 The daily chart shows that casual usage increases throughout the day before peaking and falling at 17:00.
 Member usage shows two peaks, one at 8:00 and the highest at 17:00, usage falls between these points but remains higher than casual riders.

 ### Ride duration
 The average ride duration is 20 and 11.9 minutes for casual and member users respectively.
-The following three charts provide an overview of the average ride durtion by both user types by monthly, weekly and daily periods:
+The following three charts provide an overview of the average ride duration by both user types by monthly, weekly and daily periods:

 <p align="center">
     <img width="1163" height="464" alt="image" src="https://github.com/user-attachments/assets/02620721-6e24-4ec1-a8ae-79b0b5a01c8e" />
 </p>

-The monthly duration chart shows that casual users consistantly take longer rides than members.
+The monthly duration chart shows that casual users consistently take longer rides than members.
 Amongst casual users, August has the highest average ride duration of 22.3 minutes and January, at 12 minutes, has the lowest, a range of 10.3 minutes.
 The average ride duration for members remains relatively consistant throughout the year with July having the highest of 13.1 minutes and January and February having the joint lowest of 9.9 minutes, a range of 3.2 minutes.

 <p align="center">
     <img width="1163" height="464" alt="image" src="https://github.com/user-attachments/assets/f55827da-c788-4aad-b8b0-efecc9637f40" />
 </p>

 The daily average ride duration chart shows casual riders take longer rides on Saturday and Sunday, 22.7 and 23.1 minutes respectively.
-Wednesday has the lowest average ride duration amounst casual riders at 17 minutes, a range of 6.1 minutes.
+Wednesday has the lowest average ride duration amoungst casual riders at 17 minutes, a range of 6.1 minutes.
 The average ride length also peaks on Saturday and Sunday for members, 13.1 and 13.2 minutes respectively.
 From Monday to Friday, values remain constant, with all values falling between 11.4 and 11.9 minutes, a total range of 1.8 minutes.

 <p align="center">
     <img width="1165" height="466" alt="image" src="https://github.com/user-attachments/assets/21b273f3-a2a2-4e6c-8edc-ba8cd3f0f480" />